RDev16/Invaders-Attack/README.md

 # Invaders-Attack

-A game I have developed back in 2019, inspired by the retro game Space Invaders developed in the 70s.
+A game I developed back in 2019, inspired by the retro game Space Invaders developed in the 70s.
 My game was written from the initial idea of developing a Space Invaders clone.

 The original game:
 ![alt text](https://bit.ly/3lrgnXz)